-Nuheara’s brilliant wireless IQbuds are clever and clear enough to cut out clutter
+Firmware update for Nuheara's IQbuds adds Custom Tap Touch, cuts wind noise

 Daily Performance

-It takes about 1.5 hours to recharge the IQbuds from zero, but we weren’t wearing them all day and it was easy to keep them charged.
+It takes about 1.5 hours to recharge the IQbuds from zero, but we weren’t wearing them all day, and it was easy to keep them charged.
 When we took them out, they went into the charging case, and every second or third day we’d plug in the case overnight.
-Of course we’d like longer battery life, but in our real world use we never ran out of power.
+Of course, we’d like longer battery life, but in our real-world use, we never ran out of power.

 Like many other true wireless earbuds in the current generation, Nuheara’s IQbuds employ NXP’s wireless Near Field Magnetic Induction (NFMI) to synchronize sound between the two earbuds.
-We never noticed a difference in synchronization between left and right.
+We never noticed a difference in synchronization between the left and right earbuds.

-Special notes about daily use: Wind noise outside is notable with the slightest breeze, and when we wore the earbuds while eating we could hear our own chewing.
-Nuheara claims to be working to cancel or minimize those sounds.
-After two weeks we acclimated to both sounds, so, while they’re a bit of a bother, neither is a buzzkill.
+Special notes about daily use: When we first tested the IQbuds, wind noise outside was noticeable with the slightest breeze.
+When we wore the earbuds while eating we could hear our own chewing.
+At the time, Nuheara told us it was working to cancel or minimize those sounds.
+After two weeks, we acclimated to both sounds, so while they were a bit of a bother, neither was it a buzzkill.

+With the October 2017 firmware 1.2.0 update, however, wind noise outside was significantly decreased.
+Previously, just the motion of walking was enough to create a noticeable whooshing noise, but with the firmware update, the noise level is barely noticeable.
+Chewing food is still quite audible with the buds, but that was the lesser problem originally and is no big deal now.

 Music playback and phone calls

-Music playback and hands free phone calls were both very impressive with the IQbuds.
+Music playback and hands-free phone calls were impressive with the IQbuds.
 Listening to a variety of musical styles via Spotify exceeded expectations.
-We were pleased at the depth of the bass, clear upper frequencies, and easily discernable mid-range sound – a frequency range which tends to by jumbled in far too many headphones, we’ve found.
+We were pleased with the depth of the bass, clear upper frequencies, and easily discernable mid-range sound – a frequency range which tends to be jumbled with far too many headphones, we’ve found.

 Voice calls tended to be loud and crisp.
 When we asked people on the phone how we sounded, they did not know we were using earbuds and noticed none of the fairly common Bluetooth issues, such as voices fading into the background.

-Note: Update: Nuheara has released a firmware update with a new feature, Custom Tap Touch.
-Wind noise reduction is also enhanced.
-We’ve updated the Features and Design and Daily Performance sections with the new details.